Discover more from After the Gold Rush

 He’d been contemplating a move to San Francisco.

-It would seem the time was at hand.
+If he survived the night, it would seem the time was at hand.